zac-heisey/team-business/_pages/university-financial-acumen-workshop.md

 ---
 layout: page
-title: University Financial Acumen Workshop
+title: University Financial Acumen Workshop - DELETE
-permalink: /university-financial-acumen-workshop/
+permalink: "/university-financial-acumen-workshop/"
 description:

 ---
 OUR BUSINESS IS SEEING YOUR STUDENTS EXCEL<span style="color: #000; font-size: 45px;">GO FROM ZERO KNOWLEDGE TO INTERPRETING FINANCIAL STATEMENTS IN JUST ONE DAY </span>
 <p style="text-align: left;">In our <strong>Accounting Comes Alive</strong> seminar, participants are presented with real business scenarios, which must be analyzed using standard accounting principles and terminology.  <strong>Color Accounting</strong> is a revolutionary new way of quickly and easily understanding financial information in one day.
 It uses diagrams and logical colors to show graphically how accounting works – it builds a potent model of how business works.
 The result?
 Your students go from zero financial acumen to interpreting real financial statements in just one day.</p>